manu-mathew1/Identify.ai--AI_Forensic_Sketch_Generator/README.md

 **Identify.ai** is an experimental forensic tool that converts descriptive text (e.g., *“a tall man with a beard and a scar on his left cheek”*) into AI-generated facial sketches.
 Powered by Stable Diffusion on the backend and a full-stack integration with Flask and React, it simulates how generative AI could assist in law enforcement investigations.

-> 🚫 The full Stable Diffusion integration logic is not included in this public version.
+> ⚠️ **Note:** The full Stable Diffusion integration logic is not included in this public version.
 This repo is for UI/API structure and educational reference only.

 ---